SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

 After submitting it, the request lands in the `retain` lane.
-Pushing it forward with `advanceActionId` and setting the state to `APPROVED` upgrades the account.
-A later call to `/admin/me` returns:
+Advancing it to `APPROVED` and then checking `/admin/me` gives:

 ```json
 {